 Are you an incoming student spending a semester or year at QMUL?

 The Arrivals Guide for Associate Students is essential for you.
 It also contains a detailed orientation schedule – download it below.
 A printed copy will be handed to you at orientation.
-See the Study Abroad Arrival and Welcome website for further details.
+See the Global Opportunities web pages for further details.

-To find out about choosing modules and how studying abroad works for your degree programme, contact the School of Geography's Study Abroad Co-ordinator, Dr Regan Koch.
+To find out about choosing modules and how studying abroad works for your degree programme, contact the School of Geography's International Study Director, Dr Regan Koch.

 - Arrivals Guide for Associate Students [PDF 3.93 MB]